kyorohiro/hello_ymfm/docs/issues/savePoint.md

   VGM file can be parsed and played with YM2612 + PSG.
   Streaming playback now works in the browser.
   `Play`, `Pause`, `Resume`, `Replay`, `Stop`, and basic `Loop` controls now exist.
+  `AudioWorklet` is now used when available, with `ScriptProcessorNode` fallback.
 - `docs/ym2612vgm.js`
   Minimal VGM support was expanded to reduce `SKIP`.